lgreco/comp-460-f25-week-05/README.md

-# Week 04: The Fast Fourier Transform
+# Week 05: ANN / Perceptron

 The assignment can be found in the Jupyter notebook named [assignment.ipynb](./assignment.ipynb).